-Beginning in 2020, FNS has awarded three HFMI grants to develop and test methods to increase the purchase and consumption of healthy fluid milk.
+Beginning in 2020, FNS has awarded four HFMI grants to develop and test methods to increase the purchase and consumption of healthy fluid milk.
 The first project in 2020 was implemented at Lowe's Food King Supermarkets in West Texas.
 In 2021, FNS awarded a second grant for implementation at Wakefern ShopRite grocery stores in New Jersey, and one Jubilee grocery store in West Texas.
-The latest grant award in 2022 substantially expanded the project to JMBL, Inc Supermarkets and Wright's Market in Alabama, Mother's Nutritional Center in California, Little Giants Farmers Market and Carver Market in Georgia, and G.F.
-Buche Co. in South Dakota.
+The third grant, awarded in 2022, substantially expanded the project to JMBL, Inc